chadland/chadland.github.io/temp.md

 Convolution is not the only part of ConvNets and usually other operations are calculated at the same time.

 Following is a simple visual example of the convolutional operation above.
 Imagine that the matrix on the left represents an black and white image.
 Each entry corresponds to one pixel, 0 for black and 1 for white (typically it’s between 0 and 255 for grayscale images).
 The sliding window is called a kernel, filter, or feature detector.
 Here we use a 3×3 filter, multiply its values element-wise with the original matrix, then sum them up.
-To get the full convolution we do this for each element by sliding the filter over the whole matrix. <cite>[ Understanding convolutional neural nets][3]</cite>
+To get the full convolution we do this for each element by sliding the filter over the whole matrix using a stride of 1. <cite>[ Understanding convolutional neural nets][3]</cite>

 ![alt text](http://deeplearning.stanford.edu/wiki/images/6/6c/Convolution_schematic.gif "Illustration of convolutional operation")

 Source: http://deeplearning.stanford.edu/wiki/images

 The parameters of the kernels or filters are typically trained by the network but you have to initialize the values of the parameters.
-Also typically using Deep Learning tools such as Tensor Flow, one has to specify these how many kernels you want to train for the model.
+Also typically using Deep Learning tools such as Tensor Flow, one has to specify how many kernels you want to train for the model.
 The more kernels the more parameter training.

-The output of the kernels are typically called feature maps.
+The output of the kernel multiplications are typically called feature maps.
 Below is an example of an image that has been blurred by using a filter/kernel:

 ![alt text](http://docs.gimp.org/en/images/filters/examples/generic-taj-convmatrix-blur.jpg "Blurring operation on an image")